lf-energy/tac/tools/collaboration.md

 This document outlines the communications tools available for {{ site.foundation_name }} hosted projects and working groups.

 {{ site.foundation_name }} leverages the tools provided by the LFX Project Control Center (PCC) for maintaining committee member lists, scheduling meetings, configuring mailing lists, and making community meetings publicly available.
 The LFX Project Control Center is a tool built and maintained by the Linux Foundation for use by the {{ site.foundation_name }} and its hosted projects and working groups.
 Access to PCC for hosted projects and working groups for management of meetings and committees can be granted by making a support request [here][pcc access request instructions].
+It is recommended that, at a minimum, the TSC Chairperson have access to PCC; it may also be beneficial to have a second person with access in case the TSC Chairperson is unavailable and the project needs to reschedule a meeting.

 ## Committee Management